-Bright red blood in faeces called as Haematochezia.
-This occurs due to bleeding problems in the lower digestive tract such as colon or rectum.
-That’s why the bright red colour of blood indicates that it is fresh deriving from lower intestine.
+Bright red blood in faeces is called Haematochezia.
+This occurs due to bleeding problems in the lower digestive tract such as the colon or rectum.
+That’s why the bright red colour of blood indicates that it is fresh deriving from the lower intestine.

 What causes bloody stool in dogs?

-There is a list of many factors ranging from infections, allergy, parasites to anal gland problems that can cause your dog pooping blood.
+There is a list of many factors ranging from infections, allergies, parasites to anal gland problems that can cause your dog to poop blood.

 Parvovirus is a deadly viral disease and has symptoms of vomiting, anorexia, and blood in stools.
 You should contact immediately to your Vet if you notice some or more symptoms of the disease.

-You can see bright red blood in dog’s poop if your dog suffers unhealthy anal glands.
+You can see bright red blood in a dog’s poop if your dog suffers from unhealthy anal glands.

 Intestinal parasites such as hookworms and roundworms can cause internal bleeding and are one of the factors responsible for bloody stools in dogs.

 Haemorrhagic gastroenteritis is an inflammation of the stomach and intestine in dogs that involves bleeding.
 You can notice dark bloody stools in case of Haemorrhagic gastroenteritis.